Making Metal Clay Rings

 Sizer Pellet when firing.

 Once the outside of the ring feels dry, remove the sleeve so

 the inside can dry.
 Place a needle tool on the top edge of the sleeve and

 collapse it downward.
 Pinch the sides of the sleeve together and slide it out

 of the ring shank.
 Be careful not to nick the inside of the shank as it will be

 soft.
-The ring can be speed dried on a hot plate or left to air dry.
+The ring can be speed dried on a dehydrator or a hot plate or left to air dry.
 Be very

 careful in handling the ring at this point since the inside is still wet and